Pre-Planning Submission Zoom Presentation

 The Zoom presentation was recorded and can be viewed below along with a copy of the presentation slides here.

-Our aim is to submit a planning application to Lewisham Borough Council in late May 2021 and around this time we will hold a further Zoom presentation to show and explain clearly the submission proposals and update this webpage.
+Our aim is to submit a planning application to Lewisham Borough Council in late October 2021.

-Elemento Group is pleased to be bringing forward the residential-led, mixed-use redevelopment of Martins Yard (view site location above) that responds sensitively to the Telegraph Hill Conservation Area.
+Elemento Group is pleased to be bringing forward the residential-led, mixed-use redevelopment of Martins Yard that responds sensitively to the Telegraph Hill Conservation Area.
 The intention is to regenerate this brownfield, urban site with new homes, mixed uses on the ground floor, high quality landscaped spaces and improved pedestrian and cycle links.